UNIGIS module: Spatial Simulation

 1.3 Complex systems

-Warren Weaver (1948) offered an interesting view on complexity.
-He argued that classical science traditionally has focused on systems with either very few or very many elements.
+Weaver (1948) offered an interesting view on complexity.
+He argued that classical science traditionally has focused on systems with either just a few or a great number of elements.
 In the first case problems can be solved analytically (i.e. with mathematical equations), latter problems can be treated with statistical methods.
 Unfortunately, in the real world we often find ‘middle-numbered’ systems between these two extremes with too many unknown variables for an analytical solution and at the same time not enough to average out.
 Single events in such complex systems can have large impact on the results and outcomes are hard to predict.
-Along these lines, decision making situations can be categorised into four problem domains that afford different solution strategies - known as the ‘Cynefin (kʌnɨvɪn) framework’ (Snowden 2000):

 Simple problems can be solved by straightforward categorisation; there is a clear ‘best practice’ solution